 Trimming Nails on Aggressive/Anxious Dog

 Handling their paws and nails can be something that your dog dislikes, especially when they first encounter you doing so.
 Because they may not feel comfortable, it is important to make them feel that there’s nothing to worry about.
 It’s best to start when your dog is a puppy so that they’ll get used to the sensation of us handling their paws and nails.

 Take lots of care and go slow to give your dog some time to become familiar with you touching their paws and nails.
 Several attempts may be needed before they become accustomed to it.
-When they’ve relaxed, slowly introduce your nail trimming tool and make your way to cutting their nails slowly and carefully.
+When they’ve relaxed, slowly introduce your nail-trimming tool and make your way to cutting their nails slowly and carefully.

 It’s great to have someone that we can consult with about any questions that we may have when it comes to taking care of our dog’s health, doesn’t it?
 Luckily, there are services such as Online Vet by Petcube.
-With Online Vet, you get professional help from certified vets anytime and anywhere you may be.
+With Online Vet, you get professional help from licensed vets anytime and anywhere you may be.

 Whether it be asking about tips on how to trim your dog’s nails to what should be done when your dog acquires a nail infection, you can conveniently consult with a veterinarian at Online Vet.
 That way, you’ll be able to look out for your pet’s well-being even at the convenience of your home, or anywhere in fact.